Last updated November 9, 2023

 Processing Purpose and Justification

 We process your personal data in order to provide the Services i.e. in order to process psychometric assessments and produce reports that aide you in your role and in interaction with your team.
 Please refer to the document above for a more detailed description of the processing operations.
-The justification is your consent into participating in the Services.
+The lawful basis for us processing your personal data is contractual.
+You are paying us to process the personal data which you provide to us via our platform in order for you to receive our Services.
+Where you are based in the UK or EU and you request our Services directly (not via one of our distributors) then we explain to you that we are based in Australia so you are also required to provide us with express consent to the transfer of your personal data out of the UK or EU for us to provide our Services from Australia.

 Your personal data may be disclosed to persons within our group of entities and our service providers that are deployed to provide and operate the Services, to your Accredited Practitioner, to your employer’s Authorised Users in case it has engaged us for providing the Services to you, and other persons, e.g. external advisors etc. assigned by your employer for such purpose.
 Where required by law we may also disclose your personal data to other recipients including public authorities.
 We would disclose such activities as early as possible unless we are prevented to do so by law.

 We operate a global IT-infrastructure to provide the Services globally.
-Therefore it is possible that your personal data is transferred to a third country within or outside the EEA.
-For extra EEA data transfers we have in place the means to ensure adequate protection of your personal data at the recipients end.
+Therefore it is possible that your personal data is transferred to a third country within or outside the EEA or UK.
+For extra EEA or UK data transfers we have in place the means to ensure adequate protection of your personal data at the recipients end.
 These in particular include the EU Standard Contractual Clauses and additional safeguards as required under the respective ECJ jurisdiction.

 Your personal data will be processed as long as required for the purpose of processing stated above or as long as there is an obligation to retain it and deleted in accordance with data protection law.